awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/04-submit-batch.md

 # Lab 4: Submit Batch Jobs

-This module provides instructions for running an example batch workload in the computing envronment created the **Deploy environment** module.
+This module provides instructions for running an example batch workload in the SOCA computing environment.
 The example workload is a CPU- and IO-intensive logic simulation that is found in integrated cicuit design workflows.

 ### Step 1: Submit jobs to the scheduler

-Next, you'll submit four jobs into the cluster, each job requesting a specific instance type.
+Next, you'll submit four jobs into the cluster, each job requests a specific instance type.
 Using multiple instance types will help provide more interesting data to look at in the analytics lab.

 1. Execute the run_tests.sh script which will submit 20 batch jobs to the queue by typing `./run_tests.sh` then hit enter.
 You'll observe that the PBS scheduler will report the corresponding job idsfor each of these 20 jobs.